Arunabhagit/Bike-Sales-Analysis-Using-SQL/README.md

 limit 3

 ```
-**Insights and Decision** : Identifying the most in-demand bike brands among customers.
+**Insights and Decision** :Electra is the most in-demand bike brand with 1729 sales.
 Investing in promotions and advertising for top-performing brands.

 ![graph_visualiser-1743353395235](https://github.com/user-attachments/assets/937e8549-c12d-419e-a43f-450229d99a3b)